Guidelines for Remuneration to Senior Management Adopted by the Annual General Meeting 2023

 Short-term incentive program (STI)

-The criteria applied relate to the Company’s targets for sales and EBIT, pursuant to the approved annual financial statement.
+The criteria applied as regards the Company’s financial targets are linked to long-term targets decided by the board at any given time, such as sales, EBIT and EBITDA.
 The criteria applying to the individual targets shall be decided prior to the end of the first quarter of the financial year that the compensation relates to, and shall be as specific as the criteria relating to the Company’s financial targets.
 The criteria are designed to promote the Company’s business strategy, long-term interests, as well as sustainability, and accordingly, the Company’s long-term value creation.

 The outcome of compensation is subject to consultation by the Remuneration Committee and decided by the board for the CEO.
 For other senior executives, the outcome of compensation is consulted and decided by the Remuneration Committee.
 Payment of compensation is executed as soon as possible after the board meeting where the Company’s annual financial statement is approved for the vesting year.
-Variable remuneration for CEO is not pensionable.
 The Company is not entitled to reclaim this compensation.

 For the CEO, the STI may be a maximum of 100 percent of the fixed basic salary and may be a maximum of 50 percent of the total compensation excluding LTI.
 For other senior executives, the STI may be a maximum of 150 percent of the fixed basic salary and may be a maximum of 60 percent of the total compensation excluding LTI.